google/WebFundamentals/src/content/en/updates/2018/03/smooshgate.md

   of fiction”](https://www.webstandards.org/2009/05/13/interview-with-ian-hickson-editor-of-the-html-5-specification/#about-browsers)),
   which is bad for the standardization process.

-Sure, in retrospect MooTools did the wrong thing — but breaking the web doesn’t punish them, it punishes users.
+Sure, in retrospect MooTools did the wrong thing — but breaking the Web doesn’t punish them, it punishes users.
 These users do not know what a moo tool is.
-Alternatively, we can find another solution, and users can continue to use the web.
+Alternatively, we can find another solution, and users can continue to use the Web.
 The choice is easy to make.

 ## Does that mean bad APIs can never be removed from the Web Platform? {: #removing-apis }